kumail-r/BetterBot/README.md

 # BetterBot
-A Discord bot written in Java using Discord4J.
+A general purpose Discord bot written in Java using Discord4J.
 ## Purpose
 Created in order to learn how to make a Discord bot using Discord4J.
 The intention is to implement common bot functionalities to reduce dependency on other people's code in my servers.
 ## Current Features